SunilSalaria1/gift-voucher-mean-stack/README.md

 "swagger": "node ./swagger.js"
 },

-## i am using Zod is a TypeScript-first schema validation library for JavaScript and Node.js
+## i am using Zod is a TypeScript-first schema validation library for JavaScript and Node.js.

+Installation Command:- npm install zod --- ("zod": "^3.24.1")version

+## i am using MongoDB is a NoSQL database that stores data in a flexible, JSON-like format.
+Instead of tables and rows (like SQL databases), it uses collections and documents.

-Installation Command:- npm install zod --- ("zod": "^3.24.1")version Installation Command:- npm install mongodb --- ("mongodb": "^6.13.1")version
+Installation Command:- npm install mongodb --- ("mongodb": "^6.13.1")version

-## i am using bcryptjs is a JavaScript library used to hash passwords securely in Node.js
+## i am using bcryptjs is a JavaScript library used to hash passwords securely in Node.js.

 Installation Command:- npm install bcryptjs --- ("bcryptjs": "^2.4.3")version